 This Xilinx LogiCORE IP module is provided under the terms of the Xilinx Core License Agreement.
-The core may be generated using either the Xilinx ISE CORE Generator tool or Embedded Edition software (EDK).
-For full access to all core functionality in simulation and in hardware, you must purchase a license for the core.
-Please contact your local Xilinx sales representative for information on pricing and availability of Xilinx LogiCORE IP.
+The module is shipped as part of the Vivado Design Suite/ISE Design Suite.
+For full access to all core functionalities in simulation and in hardware, you must purchase a license for the core.
+Contact your local Xilinx sales representative for information about pricing and availability.